-I studied Graphic Design in the early 1970’s, at what was then Liverpool Art College (UK), part of Liverpool Polytechnic.
+I studied Graphic Design in the early 1970s at Liverpool Art College (UK), part of Liverpool Polytechnic.
 The Art College is now part of John Moore’s University.

-I was a mature age student, having come from Australia, where I had worked for the Federal Government in Canberra and for the Administration in Papua New Guinea (in Port Moresby 1970-1971) before deciding to pursue my dream of studying art.
+I was a mature-age student, having come from Australia, where I had worked for the Federal Government in Canberra and the Administration in Papua New Guinea (in Port Moresby 1970-1971) before deciding to pursue my dream of studying art.

 I lived in Liverpool 8.
 These photos were taken in the surrounding streets and parks.
-Some of the photos were featured in an online exhibition 800 Lives compiled by the Museum of Liverpool in 2007 for the Liverpool Year of Heritage.
-The project also featured some my recollections of living in Liverpool in the early 1970’s.
+Some photos were featured in an online exhibition, 800 Lives, compiled by the Museum of Liverpool in 2007 for the Liverpool Year of Heritage.
+The project also featured some of my recollections of living in Liverpool in the early 1970s.
 Extracts from my contribution were published in Mersey Minis: Volume 2: Living.
 Mersey Minis: Living

 The text of my contribution to the 800 Lives project: